BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 This similarity in seeking comprehensive understandings can blur the lines between philosophical inquiry and the development of overarching conspiratorial narratives.
 The difference here seem to be that duo to their mythological structure, conspiracy theories provide a shortcut into our soul (psyche, mind, unconsciousness).

-If one values reasoning, myth can be very dangerous.
+If one values reasoning, myths can be very dangerous.
 They misconstrue associations, destroy nuances and advance subconscious theses without a required burden of evidence.
 Instead of delivering arguments, they short-circuit the entire argumentative process.
-Myth do not make logical claims but significations {% cite barthes:1973 %}.
+Myths do not make logical claims but significations {% cite barthes:1973 %}.
 For example, calling someone *a snake* is not a logical conclusion but signifies deceptive behaviour.
 Real snakes, of course, are not significantly more or less deceptive than any other animal.
 But mythological snakes often are and calling someone a snake can be a powerful gesture in our culture.

 >Poetry feeds and waters the passions instead of drying them up; she lets them rule, although they ought to be controlled, if mankind are ever to increase in happiness and virtue. -- Socrates

-If Trump speaks of *America* or our far right-wingers speak of Germany, they do not mean literal countries.
+If Trump speaks of *America* or our radical right-wingers speak of Germany, they do not mean literal countries.
 They signify a mythological symbol.
 To critique their definition as being racist, irrational, exclusive, inhumane, disastrous only demontrate to them that you are of 'the them'; that you are jealous that they won.
-An effective myth is a self-contained world of signs were everythin has a marked position making it very hard to signify otherwise with a believer.
+An effective myth is a self-contained world of signs were everything has a marked position, making it very hard to signify otherwise with a believer.
 Any contrary narrative is spun by false prophets which conspire against the 'chosen ones'.

 ## The Matrix and the Cave

 *The Matrix* is one of my all-time favorite movies, which increased my interest in computer science and philosophy.
 As a child, I fantasized about being *The One*, akin to the hacker Neo, who could hack the matrix.
-The movie is famously inspired by French philosopher and theorist of postmodern media and culture, Jean Baudrillard (1929 -- 2007), especially by his book *Simulacra and Simulation* {% cite baudrillard:1983 %}.
+Interestingly, the movie is inspired by French philosopher and theorist of postmodern media and culture, Jean Baudrillard (1929 -- 2007), especially by his book *Simulacra and Simulation* {% cite baudrillard:1983 %}.
 The book even makes an appearance (as an empty prop) at the beginning of the film when Neo gives a disc to his clients and the actors were reportedly required to read it.

 Baudrillard---the prophet of post-truth---focused on analyzing what can be termed *postmodern media*, although postmodernity is challenging to define.
 Thinkers in the field of postmodern theory frequently hold different opinions but there is one core agreement: there are no all encompassing meta-narratives.
 For some, such as Niklas Luhmann (1927 -- 1998), the concept of postmodernity itself is contentious, with Luhmann believing it never truly existed {% cite luhmann:2000 %}.
+But back to Baudrillard.

-Jean Baudrillard, a significant figure in this discussion, wasn't taken very seriously by the academic community.
+He was an interesting figure but not taken very seriously by the academic community.
 His writing style is polemical and his worldview extremely cynical.
-Despite this, his texts are intriguing and thought-provoking, capturing a sentiment that resonates with many facets of our society.
+Despite this, his texts are intriguing and thought-provoking, capturing a sentiment that resonates with many facets of our society today.
-Furthermore, he was highly influencial in the media and culture he studied.
+In many sense, he was ahead of his time and highly influencial in the media and culture he studied.

 What particularly makes *The Matrix* fascinating in connection with Baudrillard is how the film embodies the type of pop-cultural phenomenon he often discussed in his philosophy.
 The movie not only reflects his ideas but might be able to bring them to life in a way that is accessible to a broader audience.
-But did it succeed?
+Furthermore, Baudrillard was still alive when the movie hit the theatre.
+So, did it succeed in bringing his theory to the big screen?

 ### The Simularcum is True